Explore Glacier Ice Caves in Alaska [2024]

 Mendenhall glacier ice cave

-There are plenty of hiking tours offered, with operators also giving hikers the necessary equipment, including crampons and walking poles.
-Some of the treks to the Mendenhall ice caves can last well over six hours and take you over some very tricky paths.
+There are hiking tours offered that allow visitors to walk on Mendenhall Glacier.
+Operators provide hikers with the necessary equipment, including crampons and walking poles.
+Some of the treks to the Mendenhall glacier can last well over six hours and take you over some very tricky paths.
 The Mendenhall Glacier Recreation Area is located within the Tongass National Forest.

 Wrapping Up